diffblue/gitlab/doc/user/project/repository/ssh_signed_commits/index.md

    example@gitlab.com namespaces="git" ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIAmaTS47vRmsKyLyK1jlIFJn/i8wdGQ3J49LYyIYJ2hv
    ```

-   This step needs to be repeated for each user who you want to verify signatures for.
+1. Repeat the previous step for each user who you want to verify signatures for.
    Consider checking this file in to your Git repository if you want to locally
    verify signatures for many different contributors.